Effective: February 1, 2021

 “[T]he recorded factual material commonly accepted in the scientific community as necessary to validate research findings,”

-Examples of research data: documents (text, Word), spreadsheets, databases, laboratory notebooks, field notebooks, diaries, questionnaires, transcripts, codebooks, audiotapes, videotapes, images, films, protein or genetic sequences, spectra, test responses, slides, artifacts, specimens, samples, collection of digital objects acquired and generated during the process of research, database contents (quantities and codes, text, video, audio, images, or other data objects), models, algorithms, scripts, contents of an application (input, output, logfiles for analysis software, simulation software, schemas), methodologies and workflows, standard operating procedures and protocols
+Examples of research data: documents (text, Word), spreadsheets, databases, laboratory notebooks, field notebooks, diaries, questionnaires, transcripts, codebooks, audio recordings, video recordings, images, films, protein or genetic sequences, spectra, test responses, slides, artifacts, specimens, samples, collection of digital objects acquired and generated during the process of research, database contents (quantities and codes, text, video, audio, images, or other data objects), models, algorithms, scripts, contents of an application (input, output, logfiles for analysis software, simulation software, schemas), methodologies and workflows, standard operating procedures and protocols

-Examples that are NOT research data: commercial information, information currently protected under confidentiality and Personnel and medical information and similar information the disclosure of which would constitute a clearly unwarranted invasion of personal privacy. top
+Examples that are NOT research data: commercial information, information currently protected under obligations of confidentiality and Personnel and medical information and similar information the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.

 Intangible property, as defined in 2 CFR 200.59 shall mean “property having no physical existence, such as trademarks, copyrights, patents and patent applications and property, such as loans, notes and other debt instruments, lease agreements, stock and other instruments of property ownership,” and includes research data in accordance with 2 CFR 200.315(e)(3).